 I was really hoping that, at the end, it would turn out that Hannah wasn’t really dead and had just been trying to teach her fellow students a lesson.
 Allow me to prematurely extinguish that hope: she really is dead.

-Also, I think this was one book that probably was better on CD than in print.
-Because the book has two narrators (Hannah and Clay), it could be a bit tricky to keep track of which is speaking in text (apparently Hannah’s words are italicized in the print copy) whereas it’s completely obvious when the narrator switches from a girl to a boy on the CD.
+Also, I think the Th1rteen R3asons Why audiobook version was better than print.
+Because the book has two narrators (Hannah and Clay), it could be a bit tricky to keep track of which is speaking in text (apparently Hannah’s words are italicized in the print copy) whereas it’s completely obvious when the narrator switches from a girl to a boy on the audiobook.

 If you liked this review of Th1rteen R3asons Why, you might also like these books: